eunaehan/eunaehan.github.io/_pages/service.md

 Worked as a treasurer to keep accurate financial records and prepare the annual budget in detail.
 During the fiscal year of the position, CSI launched a new event for fundraising, and received a CSI grant to invite Dr. Samuel Gladding to the 2020 induction ceremony.

 ---
-## Editorial Board and Review Committee Membership
+## Professional Membership & Affiliations

 ### International